rainberd/keepasshttpx/README.md

 4. Open created wrapper settings and go to `Screen Options`.
 Mark `Use Mac Driver instead of X11`.
 Click `Done`.
 5. Next go to `Tools` tab and click on `Winetricks`.
 Install `msxml3` and `dotnet40` tricks.
 Close this window.
 6. Click on `Install Software` and install KeePass.
 7. Done!
-Now you have properly installed KeePass on Wine that runs nice and smoothly with no crappy Mono and X11 emulation.
+Now you have properly installed KeePass on Wine that runs nice and smoothly with no crappy Mono emulation and X11.

 ## KeePassHttpX (macOS)
 1. Download [KeePassHttpX](https://raw.github.com/sazonov/keepasshttpx/master/release/KeePassHttpX.plgx).